What a narcissist does at the end of a relationship can be very troubling, but if you know what they can do, you may protect yourself.

 They may use emotional manipulation to make their partner feel like they are the only one who can save them from themselves.

-In some cases, a narcissist may even resort to threats in order to keep their partner tied down.
-They may threaten to harm themselves or others if their partner leaves them, or they may threaten to ruin their partner’s life in some other way.
+In some cases, a narcissist may even resort to threats.
+They may also threaten to ruin their partner’s life in some way and harm them or other people related to them if their partner leaves them.

 15. Use Threats of Self-Harm To Manipulate You

-This can be a powerful tool for the narcissist, as it can make their partner feel guilty and responsible for their well-being.
+The threat of self-injury or suicide can be a powerful tool for the narcissist to make their partner feel responsible for their well-being and accountable for any mishaps.

-These threats are often empty, and the narcissist may not actually intend to harm themselves.
-However, it’s still important to take these threats seriously and seek help if you’re concerned for their safety.
+These threats are often empty, and the narcissist may not actually intend to carry them out.

-If you’re dealing with a narcissist who is using threats of self-harm to manipulate you, inform others, set boundaries, and seek support.
+• If your narcissist is alluding to self-harm, quickly inform others, set boundaries, and seek support.

-Remember, it’s not your responsibility to fix the narcissist or make them happy.
+Remember, it’s not your responsibility to fix the narcissist or make them happy once you are out of their life.
 They can seek help from a therapist to fix themselves.

 16. Refuse to Take Responsibility For Their Actions

-They avoid taking responsibility for their mistakes and instead blame others for the relationship’s failure.
+They don’t admit their mistakes and will blame the other person for the relationship’s faults and failures.

-They may rewrite history and make excuses to avoid taking responsibility.
-This behavior is an attempt to maintain their grandiose perception of themselves and to avoid any feelings of guilt or shame.
+This is an attempt to maintain their grandiose, “holier-than-thou” self-perception, to avoid carrying feelings of guilt or shame.

 17. Cutting You Off to Maintain Control

-When a narcissist ends a relationship, they often resort to cutting off all communication with their former partner.
+When a narcissist decides to end a relationship, they often simply cut off all communication with their partner (“ghosting”).

-By cutting off communication, the narcissist is essentially saying that they have the power in the relationship and that the other person is not worthy of their attention.
+By cutting off communication, they essentially say that they have the power in the relationship and that you are not worthy of their attention.

-Cutting off communication can take many forms.
-The narcissist may block their former partner’s phone number, email address, and social media accounts.
+• They may block your phone number, email address, and social media accounts.

-They may also tell mutual friends and family members not to speak to the other person or to pass along messages.
+• They may also tell mutual friends and family members not to speak to you or to pass along your messages.

-In extreme cases, the narcissist may even move away or change their phone number to avoid any contact whatsoever.
+• In extreme cases, the narcissist may even move away to a new address or change their phone number.

-For the person on the receiving end of this behavior, it can be incredibly difficult to deal with.
-They may feel hurt, confused, and angry at being cut off so abruptly.
+It can be incredibly difficult to deal with for the person on the receiving end.
+They may feel hurt, powerless, confused, and angry at being cut off so abruptly.

 Final Words